-Roland believes in that everyone has the potential to grow to be a better version of themselves.
-He see that as his clients gained new insights and master undeveloped life skills, this has brought forth for an increased sense of empowerment, improved quality of emotional well-being and greater confidence and independence to navigate through issues by themselves.
-Outside the therapy room,, Roland enjoys music, basking in the nature, going for long walks with his wife and sipping a cup of camomile tea before turning in for the day.
+Roland believes that everyone has the potential to grow to be a better version of themselves.
+He sees that as his clients gained new insights and master undeveloped life skills, this has brought forth an increased sense of empowerment, improved quality of emotional well-being and greater confidence and independence to navigate through issues by themselves.
+Outside the therapy room, Roland enjoys music, basking in nature, going for long walks with his wife and sipping a cup of camomile tea before turning in for the day.

 Successful Client Stories

 Another of Roland's client was a mother struggling with her teenage son whom she sees as rebellious.
-Counselling helped mother to have a deeper insight of why his son has choose to skip school, ran away from home and became indulged in mobile gaming.
-Roland worked with the teenage boy over individual sessions, then working with mother for two sessions before before bringing the mother and son together for joint session.
-Roland was able to bridge mother and son to a common ground that help son communicate his real struggle, this helped mother to understand the stressor factors his son was going through and how he was using mobile gaming to escape from the challenges he couldn't cope in reality.
-This awareness enabled mother to find new ways to support her son.
-She now dates his son for meals, listens to his challenges, provides space for him to get over the challenges by himself; and gives advise only when he requested for it.
-Her son has been encouraged by this new relationship dynamics.
-Feeling empowered, he has now gone back into reality to face his challenges in school.
+Counselling helped her to have a deeper insight into why his son has chosen to skip school, ran away from home and became indulged in mobile gaming.
+Roland worked with the teenage boy over individual sessions, then with the mother for two sessions before bringing the mother and son together for a joint session.
+The session provided a platform for her son to communicate the struggles he was facing.
+This helped his mother to understand the stressor factors he was going through and how he was using mobile gaming to escape from the challenges he couldn't cope in reality.
+This awareness enabled the mother to find new ways to support her son.
+She now dates her son for meals, listens to his challenges, provides space for him to get over the challenges by himself.
+Encouraged by this new relationship dynamics, her son has gone back to school and is more forthcoming to face his challenges in reality.

 Master of Arts in Counselling